fadilapbunga/30-Days-Excel-Challenge-by-sdw-online/Day-08/README.md

 ***

-### Results Overview
-- Initially, there were many students with Fail status who needed intervention, indicating poor academic performance.
-- After applying IF and IFS logic, it was found that most students with a Final Exam Score ≥ 50 passed and did not need intervention.
+### <div align="center"><ins>Results Overview</ins></div>
+- With the __IF__ formula, you can find out which students passed or failed their final exams.
+If the final exam score is above 50, the student passes, and vice versa.
-- Students with a score ≥ 85 were categorized as Distinction, indicating excellent academic performance.
+- Using the __IFS__ formula, final exam scores can be divided into assessment categories.
+Students with scores of ≥ 85 are categorized as Distinction, which indicates excellent academic achievement.
-- The Intervention Flag feature is effective in helping the academic team identify students who need special attention (attendance < 75% or score < 50).
+- Use __IF__ with __AND/OR__ to find out which students meet the criteria: Attendance is less than 75% OR Final Exam Score is less than 50.
+The Intervention Flag feature is effective in helping the academic team identify students who need special attention.
-- Overall, Excel logic helps create an efficient and easy-to-understand automated grading system.
+- To make it easier for readers to identify which students need intervention, __Conditional Formatting__ can make the text red or highlight it.